 - Epithelium erosion (can cause delayed healing as well as corneal damage)

 - Floaters (specks in the field of vision)

 Pretty scary stuff right?
-While LASIK really can restore your vision (with the possibility of side affects), it’s not the only way to restore your vision.
+While LASIK really can restore your vision (with the possibility of side effects), it’s not the only way.
 Most folks don’t know that there are natural, and very inexpensive, alternatives to LASIK that can also help you restore your vision.

 You know how mom always said that eating carrots will help your vision?
 Well, there’s truth in that.
 But she should have added, “Take your eye vitamins every day!”
 By taking an eye-healthy vitamin supplement each day, you can drastically improve your vision.
 Tens of thousands of other people have used non-invasive vitamin supplements to drastically improve their vision and so can you.
 No lasers, no cutting, and no side effects!

 If surgery is the best option for you, consider alternatives to LASIK.
 Today, there are many safer and more effective surgeries with fewer risks.
 One example is LASEK.
 This less-invasive procedure doesn’t use a laser until the last stage.
 Instead, an alcohol solution is used to soften the cornea.
 Although recovery isn’t as speedy as for LASIK, there’s a lower risk of infection.

 Another option is for those whose lenses are unable to focus.
 To be honest, these people are not good candidates for LASIK surgery.
 But, some doctors will perform it anyway for the money.
 Instead, these patients could consider Phakic Intraocular Lens Implants.
 These small, silicone-based implants are placed between the cornea and the iris.
 Some patients are fully recovered within 24 hours.
 But, it depends on the type of material used in the implants.
 These implants can be removed at any time or left on for life.